DFA minimization

 Example DFA.
 If in state $c$, it exhibits the same behavior for every input string as in state $d$, or in state $e$.
 Similarly, states $a$ and $b$ are nondistinguishable.
 The DFA has no unreachable states.

 Equivalent minimal DFA.
 Nondistinguishable states have been merged into a single one.

 In automata theory (a branch of theoretical computer science), DFA minimization is the task of transforming a given deterministic finite automaton (DFA) into an equivalent DFA that has a minimum number of states.
 Here, two DFAs are called equivalent if they recognize the same regular language.
 Several different algorithms accomplishing this task are known and described in standard textbooks on automata theory.

 Minimal DFA

-For each regular language, there also exists a minimal automaton that accepts it, that is, a DFA with a minimum number of states and this DFA is unique (except that states can be given different names).
+For each regular language, there exists a minimal deterministic automaton that accepts it, that is, a DFA with a minimum number of states.
+By the Myhill-Nerode theorem, this DFA is unique (except that states can be given different names).
 The minimal DFA ensures minimal computational cost for tasks such as pattern matching.

 There are three classes of states that can be removed or merged from the original DFA without affecting the language it accepts.